Renjian-buchai/renjian-buchai.github.io/pages/4_arcaea.md

 Without hitsounds.

 The hitsounds can massively fuck up your perception of the rhythm.
-Tapping a short section of 1/3 notes as 1/4 notes will make it sound like 1/4 while you're playing, despite the LOSTs and FARs you're probably getting.
+Tapping a short section of 1/3 notes as 1/4 notes will make it sound like 1/4 while you\'re playing, despite the LOSTs and FARs you\'re probably getting.

-Also, I can't believe that I have to say this, but play with sound.
+Also, I can\'t believe that I have to say this, but play with sound.
-People claiming they've not improved by not hearing the music have probably never played SUPERNOVA or Genesis (From the Chunithm collab).
+People claiming they\'ve not improved by not hearing the music have probably never played SUPERNOVA or Genesis (From the Chunithm collab).

 Also, playing with hitsounds on is usually considered better when playing rhythm games.
-They help you sync your hitsounds with the music, thus figure out if you're early or late.
+They help you sync your hitsounds with the music, thus figure out if you\'re early or late.

 You should not be playing with your offsets often.
 Messing with your offsets too often can make you reliant on it.